 The New Schools Network acted as an interface between those starting free schools and the government, we were able to help build the capacity for change in communities around the country and help Ministers and officials improve how the policy was delivered.

-The Government are reviewing 44 of the projects in the mainstream free school pipeline.
+In October 2024 the Government announced a review into 44 projects in the mainstream free school pipeline.

-We worry that this review will stop innovative projects that will improve educational standards, especially for disadvantaged pupils.
+This review threatens innovative projects that will improve educational standards, especially for disadvantaged pupils.